Lina-ouaret/Project_4bim/README.md

 ### Tutoriel
 ***
 You can find in the "Tutorial" folder:
-- Tutoral_Ag Notebook explaining how to create functions for the algorithm genetic
+- Tutoral_Ag Notebook explaining how to create functions for the Algorithm Genetic
 - Tutoral_NN Notebook explaining how to create functions for the Neural Network